dwiegreffe/mdsrv-web/install.md

 - [Docker](https://docs.docker.com/get-started/)

 <a name="import-tr-md"></a>
-## How do I add a trajectory to my own MDsrv server?
+## How do I add a trajectory to my own MDsrv streaming server?

 1. Add your trajectory into the trajectory folder of your server.
 2. Update the trajectory_index.json.